swerder/strapi-sea/README.md

 ## 🐛 Known issues

-For unused node_modules that pop up as missing errors in webpack build, I add them as "externals" in webpack config.
+For unused node_modules that pop up as missing errors in webpack build, I add them as "ignored" in webpack config.

 In the most cases I fix webpack warnings by implement a specific logic to load the required files.